 A Biblical Perspective to Counseling

 Note from Randy: Jay Adams is the author of Competent to Counsel and many other biblically-oriented works on Christian counseling.
 Over the years his writings have been a source of controversy because he has held to the belief that Christian counseling should be solidly based on the Scriptures, and that modern psychology has no authoritative basis on which to guide people.
-I heard C. J. Mahaney refer to this brief “acceptance speech,” which was Dr. Adam’s response to being awarded a plaque for pioneering in Christian counseling on November 10, 1988 in Atlanta, Georgia.
+This brief “acceptance speech” was Dr. Adam’s response to being awarded a plaque for pioneering in Christian counseling on November 10, 1988 in Atlanta, Georgia.
 It merits being reprinted, I think, because it brings a biblical perspective to counseling, which has become largely dominated by secular and ungodly perspectives.

 Addressing this body strikes me as an anomaly, nearly as extraordinary as the time many years ago in Korea (which was yet a backward nation) the famous dog story writer, Jack London, was told that an entire city had gathered to see him.
 As he viewed the vast crowd from the top of a platform erected especially for him, he couldn’t help congratulating himself that his fame had reached so many in this far-off region.
 But when he opened his mouth to speak, the official in charge stopped him, saying, “Please, Sir, remove your teeth.”
 Somewhat taken back by the request, he nevertheless did so.
 The crowd applauded.
 Then, amidst continuous applause, for the next half hour he stood there removing and replacing his artificial teeth.